Why Backup Flickr to Dropbox?

 - Add as many clouds as you want to MultCloud.

 - Transfer data from cloud to cloud without taking up any storage of your device.

-What’s more, MultCloud supports more than 30 major cloud drive services such as Google Drive, OneDrive, Dropbox, Flickr, MEGA, etc. And MultCloud sets no limit to the number of adding cloud, so that you can not make backup from Flickr to Dropbox but also backup files between other clouds conveniently.
+What’s more, MultCloud supports more than 30 major cloud drive services such as Google Drive, OneDrive, Dropbox, Flickr, MEGA, etc. And there's no limit to the number of adding clouds so that you can not only make backups from Flickr to Dropbox but also backup files between other clouds conveniently.

 Preparation Before backing up Flickr to Dropbox:

 Step 1: Sign up MultCloud for free.

 Step 2: Click “Add Cloud” and choose the Flickr icon.
 Then follow the pop-up window to allow MultCloud to access your Flickr account.